 - Accrued but unused sick leave is not paid out upon termination of employment unless for an official retirement.

-- If a terminated Professional Staff Member returns to regular employment status within ninety (90) days of termination, the previously accrued sick leave will be reinstated.
+- If a terminated Professional Staff Member including Temporary Employees (working more than 6 months in a rolling 12-month period), Casual and Per-Diem Employees returns to regular employment status within 90 days of termination, the previously accrued sick leave will be reinstated.